Imperator Furiosa: Furiosa: A Mad Max Saga

 In order to combat Dementus, she builds a mechanical prosthetic arm, shaves her head, and pursues Dementus through the desert until she catches up with him, drains his last bit of water and taunts him.
 She captures Dementus and drags him away.
-While the History Man has had varying theories on what Furiosa did to Dementus, he did learn from her in his narration that Furiosa imprisoned him in the Citadel, 15 years after she was first kidnapped.
-She has used his body to plant a peach tree that now grows from his slowly dying corpse.
-When Furiosa picks one of those peaches, Dementus gives her a proud smile.
+While the History Man has heard varying theories on what Furiosa did to Dementus, he narrates that Furiosa actually imprisoned her old captor in the Citadel, 15 years after she was first kidnapped.
+She has used Dementus to plant a peach tree that now grows from his slowly dying body.
+When Furiosa picks one of those peaches, Dementus gives her a proud smile and then she heads to where Immortan Joe's wives are kept.

 Mad Max: Fury Road

 At least four years pass between the fall of Dementus and the events of Mad Max: Fury Road.
 (Note: The Mad Max films have "no strict chronology", but in Fury Road, Furiosa mentions that she was kidnapped roughly 7,000 days, or 19 years, before the events of the film, plus the days she "doesn't remember".)
 Sometime after Furiosa captures Dementus, Immortan Joe promotes her to Imperator and gives her command of a new War Rig.

-The canon comic book prequel story, co-written by George Miller, examines Furiosa's deteriorating relationship with Joe in the years between Furiosa and Fury Road.
+The canon comic book prequel story, co-written by George Miller, examines Furiosa's deteriorating relationship with Joe in the years between Furiosa and Fury Road where he put her in charge of his remaining wives for a brief time.
+When she was removed from this position, Furiosa told the remaining wives about her history and the Green Place.

 At the start of the film, Joe dispatches Furiosa and the War Rig on a supply run to Gastown (an oil refinery) and the Bullet Farm (a mining facility that manufactures guns and ammunition).
-Unbeknownst to him, the night before, Furiosa helped Joe's five remaining "wives" stow away in the War Rig, as shown in Furiosa's epilogue.
+Unbeknownst to him the night before, Furiosa helped Joe's five remaining "wives" stow away in the War Rig.
+(Note: As seen at the end of Furiosa: A Mad Max Saga.)
 In a subsequent conversation with Max Rockatansky, Furiosa implies that she has committed many crimes during her years working for Joe, and tells Max that she agreed to help the Five Wives escape as a way of seeking redemption.

 After leaving the Citadel, Furiosa abruptly changes course and heads off the main road in search of the Green Place, precipitating a battle in which she shows her combat and tactical skills.
 Having lost her star map during the events of Furiosa, Furiosa no longer knows the exact way home, and proceeds based on memory.
 She successfully defends the Rig from bandits and later from a party of War Boys sent out to stop her.
 She encounters Max Rockatansky in the desert and the two end up working together, drawing on their respective experiences surviving in hostile environments to overcome the challenge of fighting against Joe's forces.